Empowering you to reclaim your body after childbirth so you can do the activities you enjoy with absolute confidence.

 How to book

-To book your Mummy MOT or initial assessment with Jenny or your place on the post natal exercise class, please call us on 01428 647647 or email us and we will call you back.
+To book your Mummy MOT, initial assessment with Jenny or your place on the post natal exercise class, please call us on 01428 647647 or email us and we will call you back.

 Looking after you

 Our commitment to you does not end with your last appointment.
 We provide ongoing support which includes specialist Pilates classes, knowledge sharing, information events and opportunities to meet others who are in a similar situation to you.
 Sign up for our newsletter so you can keep up to date with what is happening or see our latest edition.

 Frequently asked questions